nacimgoura/instagram-profilecrawl/README.md

 [![built with Selenium](https://img.shields.io/badge/built%20with-Selenium-red.svg)](https://github.com/SeleniumHQ/selenium)

 ## Quickly crawl the information (e.g. followers, tags, mentions, date, etc...) of an instagram profile.
 No login required!
-Automation Script for crawling information from ones instagram profile, like the number of posts, followers, tags and mentions of the posts.
+Automation Script for crawling information from multiple instagram profile, like the number of posts, followers, tags and mentions of the posts.

 **Note** : This is an original idea of [timgrossmann](https://github.com/timgrossmann)